 While it’s true that incorporating a business can be cheaper in the US if you opt not to expedite the incorporation process, the difference between the days needed to complete the process is quite stark.
-If you want to register your business in the US as fast as you can in Singapore, you’ll be paying much more.
+If you want to register your business in the US as fast as you can incorporate a company in Singapore, you’ll be paying much more.

 Personal Income Tax

 Singapore adopts a progressive tax structure between 0 and 22%, meaning that the higher your income, the higher your tax rate would be.
 The 0% applies to the first S$20,000 of your salary and it increases incrementally to 22% for those who earn S$320,000.